Attention Microwaves and RF magazine subscribers: this content was polished up and appeared in the December 2011 fiftieth anniversary special edition.

 Remec the company no longer exists, they delisted themselves from NASDAQ and liquidated everything to "maximize shareholder value" (read that, "screw everyone").
 Remec the nameplate lives on, as part of Chelton.
 In July 2005 Chelton sold the Outdoor Unit and Transceiver business in Poway CA to Wireless Holdings International, for $15M.
 Also in July 2005 they sold their Electronic Manufacturing Services (EMS) in Escondido CA to Veritek and Samjor.
 In May 2005 they sold their Space and Defense group in San Diego CA and Richardson TX to Chelton, a part of Cobham plc, (for some pretty good money, $260M!).
 In March 2005 they sold part of their Wireless group to Powerwave Technologies, for $118M.
 In May 2004, Remec sold its Fixed Wireless Access Systems (FWA) to Axxcelera Broadband Wireless, Inc. and sold its Antenna and Artificial Intelligence (AI) related assets to the owner of Optimal RF, a startup.
 There's more transactions involving Remec in the past three years, but we are already bored with this topic, you might find out more on the Remec web site, if it is still up and running (don't count on it!)

-RF Nitro is part of RF Micro Devices.
+RF Nitro became part of RF Micro Devices, which is now Qorvo.

 RHG is now part of M/A-COM.
 Some of this info came from Dick, other info came from Susan, daughter of one of the founders...
 RHG was a manufacturer of log